-Fiber is a type of carbohydrate that is not absorbed by the body and it can be found in fruit, vegetables, legumes, and cereals.
-Adequate consumption of dietary fiber is important to maintain gastrointestinal health and prevent health problems, such as constipation.
+Fiber is a type of carbohydrate that is not absorbed by the body.
+It can be naturally found in fruit, vegetables, legumes, and grains.
+Adequate consumption of dietary fiber is important to maintain gastrointestinal health and prevent health problems like constipation.

-The following table lists foods that are rich in fiber and the quantities they have:
+The following table contains food that is rich in fiber and the they have:

 Cooked brown rice